semaphoreci/semaphore/docs/docs/using-semaphore/optimization/insights.md

 ## Metrics available {#metrics}

-The available metrics are: performance, frequency, and reliability.
-Each metric is show the data for Continuous Integration and Continuous Deployment.
+The available metrics are performance, frequency, and reliability.
+Each metric shows the data for Continuous Integration and Continuous Deployment.
 You can also create [custom dashboards](#custom) to refine your views.

 Metrics data is held for 30 days and updated every 24 hours.